Learn about CyberKnife® advanced radiation therapy technology and what you can expect if you undergo treatment at El Camino Hospital.

 What’s the difference between a lesion and a tumor?

-A lesion can refer to any abnormal area in the body, such as a tumor, blood clot, cyst, aneurysm or inflammatory mass.
+A lesion can refer to any abnormal area in the body, such as a tumor, blood clot or cyst, pr an aneurysm or inflammatory mass.
 A tumor is an abnormal collection of cells that’s grown due to a change in the cells.
 Tumors can be either malignant (cancerous) or benign (not cancerous) and are a type of lesion.

 What are the different treatment options for treating cancer or benign lesions?